bayang/jelu-web/README.md

-# Jelu doc
+# Jelu doc are available at https://bayang.github.io/jelu-web/

-template site from :
+This site is built from this template :

 https://github.com/broeker/spacebook